rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

     alias watch='screen -S cam -c .screenrc.webcam'

-### Run the webcams using `watch`
+### Launch the `screen` session

+    watch

 [^1]:
-When I was much, much younger in the days of Mandrake Linux I did try and get various webcams working, to little success.
+When I was younger in the days of Mandrake Linux I did try and get various webcams working, to little success.

 [^2]:
 You could do loads of cool things with an archive, namely with ffmpeg.